 It is often the poorest in our society – those facing low wages, and precarious working conditions – that are most at risk from rising obesity.
 These are also the groups that will be hardest hit from the economic fall-out of this pandemic.
 As we look to rebuild, food retailers and manufacturers – and those that invest in them – must prioritize health and support everyone to access healthy and affordable food.

 In doing so, we will be making a society that is more resilient to public health issues in the future.

 Covid-19 shows the significant systemic threat of public health issues.

 We are only beginning to touch the sides of the economic fall-out of this pandemic, and the decisions made now to address the on-going challenges will have impact for years to come.

-While first priority must be protection – in slowing the spread of the disease and ensuring companies are shielding their workers from its health and economic impacts – looking past this pandemic there are important lesson for investors.
+While first priority continues to be protection – in slowing the spread of the disease and ensuring workers are shielded from its health and economic impacts – looking past this pandemic there are important lessons for investors.

 Public health needs to be taken seriously within Environment, Social and Governance principles.
 It needs to be incorporated into responsible investment.